kss101/week_05_day_5_pda_homework/part_1_docs/testing_task_1.md

     return card # ERROR: There is no "card", the function passes in assigned values for "card1" and "card2".
 Also should be self.card
   else:
     return card2
+    #ERROR: whole "if..else.." has not been indented properly.